hpc2n/linux-command-line-101/docs/cli.md

 ![Terminal](images/terminal_tetralith.png){: style="width: 400px;float: right;padding: 3px;}

 The picture above shows a terminal window where a user is logged into NAISS' Tetralith system.
-Inside the terminal there is a **shell** running and one can see the **prompt** waiting for user input.
+Inside the terminal there is a **shell** running.
+One can see the **prompt** waiting for user input.

 This is an example for a command line interface (CLI).
 It allows interacting with the computer system by directly typing commands.
 It is a user interface that is navigated with only a keyboard, instead of by clicking with a mouse or using a touchscreen.